OCR-D/ocrd-website/site/en/models.md

 ocrd-calamari-recognize -I OCR-D-SEG-LINE -O OCR-D-OCR-CALA
 # To use your own trained model
 ocrd-calamari-recognize -I OCR-D-SEG-LINE -O OCR-D-OCR-CALA -P checkpoint_dir /path/to/modeldir
-# or, to be able to control which checkpoints to use:
-ocrd-calamari-recognize -I OCR-D-SEG-LINE -O OCR-D-OCR-CALA -P checkpoint '/path/to/modeldir/*.ckpt.json'
 ```

 ## Tesseract / ocrd_tesserocr